ferlinhusky/redwaves/README.md

 <p>What about items?
 Check.
 A wolfman?
 Check.
 HTML tables? ...DOUBLE CHECK.
 So come on, play it.
 It's
 fun and I keep working on it like every day so it'll just get better.
 CONFIDENCE.</p>

+<h3>What I'm working on now</h3>

+<p>Right now, player customizations and maybe a storyline.
+I come up with an idea in the morning and
+try to get it coded by the end of the day, or maybe over a couple of days.
+It's like agile development without all the index cards and standing.</p>

 <h3>To run</h3>
 <p>Download the package and run index.html in your browser.
 Runs smoothly in Chrome, mostly smooth
 in Firefox and slow to sad in older versions of IE.</p>